-After reviewing the lecture materials, students will need to complete daily review questions to test their understanding of the concepts that were discussed.
+After reviewing the lecture materials, students will need to complete online daily review questions to test their understanding of the concepts that were discussed.
 Each day, you will answer 3 multiple choice questions, each of which will be worth 1 point.
-Up to 2 attempts are allowed to get full credit.
-They are due the day after the class meeting.
+Up to 2 attempts are allowed to get the full credit.
+They are due either Tuesday, Thursday or Saturdays after the class meeting.
 The grade on the day with the lowest score will be dropped from the final grade.